Self-Refining Language Model Anonymizers via Adversarial Distillation: Self-refining language model anonymizers

 The model is then trained to minimize losses over the three datasets:

-where $\lambda$'s are weights that can be tuned based on the relative importance or size of each dataset.
-Each task loss is a standard language modeling loss (i.e., next-token prediction), computed over input–output pairs derived from the corresponding dataset.
-This allows the model to learn to generate anonymized text and evaluate its quality, enabling iterative self-improvement during inference.
+where each $\lambda$ denotes a weight that can be tuned based on the relative importance or size of the corresponding dataset.
+Each task loss is a standard language modeling loss (i.e., next-token prediction) computed over input-output pairs from the dataset.
+This joint training enables the model to both generate and evaluate anonymized text, supporting iterative self-refinement at inference time.